tweag/nickel/notes/overriding.md

 The proposal raises some questions.
-While none seems insuperable, users will need to have a good mental picture of the system, and we should be careful to avoid ending up with a complicated system full of ad-hoc fixes to corner cases.
+While none seems insuperable, users will need to have a good mental picture of the system, and we should be careful to avoid ending up with a complicated system full of ad-hoc fixes to edge cases.

 ### Implementation